Trismegiste/Twitwi/README.md

 ## Not Invented Here

-That's right, but I don't want a multi-paradigm, multi-user, multi-config static pages generator.
-All I want is a copy-paste generator based on Twig and Twitter bootstrap.
+That's right, like Sculpin or Phrozn, but I did not want a multi-paradigm, multi-user, multi-plateform static pages generator with multiple languages and multiple configurations.

+All I want is a copy-paste generator based on things I already know :
+ * Twig
+ * Twitter bootstrap

 (hence the name)